ovh/docs/pages/web/hosting/ssl_ev/guide.en-ca.md

 ## What are the eligibility conditions?
-Click here for a summary of eligibility conditions: [https://support.comodo.com/index.php?/Default/Knowledgebase/Article/View/702/28/](https://support.comodo.com/index.php?/Default/Knowledgebase/Article/View/702/28/)
+Click here for a summary of eligibility conditions: [https://help.sectigostore.com/support/solutions/articles/22000218717-extended-validation-ev-](https://help.sectigostore.com/support/solutions/articles/22000218717-extended-validation-ev-){.external}

 Only companies are eligible.

-You must have a customer account at OVH and be registered as a company.
+You must have a customer account at OVHcloud and be registered as a company.
 The following will be verified:

 - The existence of your company in a third party database.
 - Your company telephone number.